Global-Development-and-Politics-of-Data/Ch-13-Climate-Change/Data/UNFCCC-Emissions/README.md

 # Codebook

+The following codebook is for the clean dataset called `UNFCCC-Emissions.csv`.

 | Variable      | Description     | Unit of measurement | Data type     | Notes        |
 | -----------   | -----------     | ------------------- | ------------- | ------------ |
 | `party`       | Territory name  | Not applicable      | Categorical   |              |